 Q: How many color variations are there?

-A: There are 4 colors to choose from:
+A: There are 4 solid colors and 5 species colors to choose from:

 Q: Can I customize the solid colors?